 The corporate veil doctrine was established by the Spanish Supreme Court in May 1984 with the aim of preventing the legal personality of a company from being used as a means or instrument of fraud or for a fraudulent purpose.
 Its use is restricted and generally requires fraudulent use of the corporate personality and (i) control of several companies by the same person; (ii) related transactions between such companies; and (iii) no economic and legal justification for such transactions.

-Dual-track processes require a significant investment of resources and time to materialise and are therefore only attractive to large-cap companies under specific circumstances (market appetite, potential acquirers, etc).
-However, if carried out effectively, dual-track processes increase the chances of an investor achieving a favourable divestment and maximising value for existing market conditions.
+Dual-track and triple-track processes require a significant investment of resources and time to materialise and are therefore only attractive to large-cap companies under specific circumstances (market appetite, potential acquirers, etc).
+However, if carried out effectively, dual-track and triple-track processes increase the chances of an investor achieving a favourable divestment and maximising value for existing market conditions.

 PE transactions usually include drag-along rights in favour of the PE investors.
 Such rights are included in the shareholders’ agreement and aim to ensure partial or total divestment by the PE investors.

-Threshold varies, depending on the specific case, but in PE transactions would apply to any other co-investors, regardless of its nature and the percentage held.
+Thresholds vary, depending on the specific case, but in PE transactions would apply to any other co-investors, regardless of their nature and the percentage held.

 If the co-investor is another PE entity, the lock-up period and exit by either of the investors is heavily negotiated.

 Minority shareholders and manager shareholders are in some cases vested with tag-along rights governed by the relevant shareholders’ agreement.
 The tag-along rights of the managers that are minority shareholders are typically triggered as a consequence of a sale of the PE fund of shares that implies a change of control of the company.

 In the event that the PE investor is the minority shareholder, or two PE investors are co-investors in the same target company, such PE shareholders will usually have both tag and drag-along rights.